The preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 All low-latency Media Playlists must carry this tag with the same attributes and values.
 The attribute list can consist of the following attributes:

 CAN-BLOCK-RELOAD=YES: Indicates that the server supports processing the _

-_HLSparameters, and the publishing of Rendition Reports.
+_HLSparameters, blocking requests for hinted resources and the publishing of Rendition Reports.
 It is mandatory for Low-Latency HLS.

 CAN-SKIP-UNTIL=<seconds>: (optional) Indicates that the server can produce Playlist Delta Updates in response to the

 _HLSparameter.
 Its value is the Skip Boundary, as a floating-point number of seconds.
 Segments and their associated tags that are further from the live edge than the Skip Boundary can be replaced by an

 EXT-X-SKIPtag in a Playlist Delta Update.
-The Skip Boundary must be at least 6 times the
+The Skip Boundary must be at least six times the

 EXT-X-TARGETDURATION.
 You can use this attribute in low-latency and regular HLS Playlists.